CATFISH FARMING PROFITS – HOW LUCRATIVE IS FISH FARMING BUSINESS?

 Funny enough, these questions generally lead to debates which are led by uninformed users who may not even be practicing fish farmers.

-Making profits from a new fish farm is not something that comes easily.
+Is catfish farming profitable?
 For instance, most people based their calculations on this template.
 A fish farmer builds an earthen pond at #50000, buys 1,000 pieces of fingerling at #15 each and used an average of #250 to rear them to adult size when he sells off at #450-#500 per KG of live weight.
 They are often elated about their returns which seems bounteous until you start removing the cost of constructing the ponds, water management etc.

 Bottom line is this, fish farming is very LUCRATIVE but if you would need to be cost-responsible for all the assets before starting your fish farm, you may never make any decent profit on your fish farming investment in your first production.
 Understand that you need at least 2-3 cycles of production before you start making good returns which is after completely offsetting the cost of some of these assets.